Yehiel De-Nur

 Yehiel De-Nur testifies at the trial of Adolf Eichmann in 1961.

 Yehiel De-Nur (יחיאל די-נור; De-Nur means 'of the fire' in Aramaic; also Romanized Dinoor, Di-Nur), also known by his pen name Ka-Tsetnik 135633 (ק.צטניק), born Yehiel Feiner (16 May 1909 – 17 July 2001), was a Jewish writer and Holocaust survivor, whose books were inspired by his time as a prisoner in the Auschwitz concentration camp.

 Biography

 Yehiel De-Nur was born in Sosnowiec, Poland.
 He was a pupil in Chachmei Lublin Yeshiva and later supported Zionism.
-In 1931, he published a book of Yiddish poetry, which he tried to destroy after the war.
+In 1931, he published a book of Yiddish poetry, the extant copies of which he tried to destroy after the war.

 During World War II, De-Nur spent two years as a prisoner in Auschwitz.
 In 1945, he immigrated to Mandatory Palestine (now Israel).
 He wrote several books and essays in Modern Hebrew about his experiences in the camp using his identity number at Auschwitz, Ka-Tsetnik 135633 (sometimes "K. Tzetnik").

-Ka-Tsetnik (קאַצעטניק) is Yiddish for "Concentration Camper" (deriving from "ka tzet", the pronunciation of KZ, the abbreviation for Konzentrationslager); 135633 was De-Nur's concentration camp number.
+The word Ka-Tsetnik (קאַצעטניק) is, in the Yiddish dialect that was spoken in the camps, a prisoner or inmate (derived from "ka tzet", the pronunciation of KZ, the acronym for Konzentrationslager); 135633 was De-Nur's concentration camp number.
 He also used the name Karl Zetinski (Karol Cetinsky, again the derivation from "KZ") as a refugee, hence the confusion over his real name when his works were first published.